csiro-fair/marimba/docs/pipeline.md

 ```

 With this command, Marimba will execute your `_import` method on the specified source path and create a new Marimba
 Collection at `collections/collection-one`.
-The method will create hard-links for any files with ".csv", ".jpg", or
+The method will create hard-links for any files with `.csv`, `.jpg`, or
-".mp4" extensions found in the source directory.
+`.mp4` extensions found in the source directory.

 Congratulations - you have now successfully imported data into a Marimba Collection using an efficient linking
 operation!